Last updated on February 16, 2024

-The general rule is to always tie where you ask the feedback to the most natural placement available.
-Thus if you want to measure how satisfied your customers are with your app, it makes sense to ask for feedback in the app itself.
+The general rule is to always use the most natural channel available to ask for feedback from your customers.
+If you want to measure how satisfied your customers are with your app, it makes sense to ask for feedback in the app itself.

-We agree, that analyzing tens of thousands individual feedback comments might be not only tiring but resourceful and time-consuming.
-That’s where text analytics technologies come into play.
+We know that analyzing tens of thousands of individual feedback comments can be tiring, inefficient, and costly from a resource perspective.
+That’s where NPS software platforms and text analytics come into play.

-Simple sentiment analysis of text analytics can divide a sentiment into three buckets: a sentence can be positive, neutral or negative.
-Machine learning technologies can detect the degree of sentiment as well: if someone hates your product, the negative sentiment is stronger than if he just dislikes it.
-Similarly, if someone loves your customer service personnel, the positive sentiment is stronger than if they just feel it’s good.
+Simple sentiment analysis of the text can divide a feedback comment into three buckets: positive, neutral or negative.
+Machine learning technologies can detect the degree of sentiment as well: if someone hates your product, the negative sentiment is stronger than if he or she just dislikes it.
+Similarly, if someone loves your customer service personnel, the positive sentiment is stronger than if they simply like them.